In the game Yajilin, the user sets some cells black, and

 A digit with an arrow indicates the number of black cells on

 the board to the direction of the arrow.
-I.e. a 3-up-arrow
+I.e. a '3↑'

 before the edge of the board.